 Our specialist chemotherapy services provide around 10,000 treatments each year from our range of service locations throughout the region, and via a range of treatment methods such as intravenous, oral and sub-cutaneous injection.

-Our daycase services are based around the chemotherapy day unit at The James Cook University Hospital, and Mowbray suite at the Friarage Hospital in Northallerton.
+Our day case services are based around the chemotherapy day units at The James Cook University Hospital, and The Sir Robert Ogden Macmillan Centre at the Friarage Hospital in Northallerton.
 We also run a growing oral chemotherapy service delivered on an outpatient basis, along with a further daycase service from Darlington Memorial Hospital which we run in conjunction with our colleagues at County Durham and Darlington NHS Foundation Trust.

 What is chemotherapy?